btactic-oo/unlimited-onlyoffice-package-builder/README.md

 Unlimited OnlyOffice Package Builder let's you build OnlyOffice with no limits and package it (currently only deb packages are supported).

-**WARNING: The development stage is in ALPHA QUALITY and it is not ready for production deployment.**

 ## Requisites

 ### Introduction